leroy-merlin-br/mongolid/README.md

 $ composer require leroy-merlin-br/mongolid
 ```

-<a name="basic-usage"></a>
+<a name="setup"></a>
-## Basic Usage
+## Setup

-First of all you should initialize the Mongolid connection pool.
+If you are not using Laravel, you should initialize the Mongolid connection pool and container manually.
 The minimalistic way of doing it is to use `Mongolid\Manager`:

 ```php
 <?php